Ana Mengote Baluca, IDSA

 9:00 am EDT

-This presentation is a quick list of actionable things designers in every stage of their career could do to be active participants in design revolutions that are happening right now.
-It is meant to empower the audience to take design a little bit more seriously by highlighting how our work builds the environment and culture around us.
+This presentation offers a quick list of actions for designers to take at every stage of their career to be active participants in design revolutions that are happening right now.
+It is meant to empower the audience to take design a bit more seriously by highlighting how our work builds the environment and culture around us.